 California in 1998 enacted a law that makes the offence of vandalism because of a person's race. color, religion, ancestry, national origin, disability, gender, or sexual orientation, punishable as a misdemeanor or felony.
 (Statutes of 1998, Chapter 850)

-The Ralph Civil Rights Act: Addresses the problem of racial, ethnic, religious and minority violence by providing civil and administrative remedies for those who are victims of violence directed against any particular class of persons.
+The Ralph Civil Rights Act: Addresse the problem of racial, ethnic, religious and minority violence by providing civil and administrative remedies for those who are victims of violence directed against and particular class of persons.

-The Bane Civil Rights Act: Protects people form continued violence or the threat of violence based on grounds such as race, color, religion, ancestry, national origin, political affiliation, sex, sexual orientation, age, disability, or position in a labor dispute.
+The Bane Civil Rights Act: Protects people from continued violence of the threat of violence based on grounds such as race, color, religion, ancestry, national origin, political affirmation, sex, sexual orientation, age, disability, or position in a labor dispute.